Strategic Insights August 2020

 Despite a reduction in the June SBDI, financial stress remains high on Main Street.
 The PPP was a critical stopgap to keep small businesses afloat, but a recent NFIB survey shows that 71% of recipients have exhausted their PPP funds.
 Meanwhile, half of small business owners are having difficultly making mortgage, rent, or lease payments due to declining revenues: a mid-July Goldman Sachs report found revenues are down at least 25% from pre-COVID levels for nearly two-thirds of small businesses — a problem that could be exacerbated by the lapse or reduction in enhanced unemployment benefits.
 While a reduction in benefits could lead to increased hiring (particularly if paired with a one-time “return to work” financial incentive), for the quarter of small business owners who expect to be out of business by the end of the year given current conditions, the reduced spending that will accompany a reduction in benefits will be far more consequential.
 Most lawmakers appear to be aware of the crisis facing Main Street businesses, but it is not yet clear what additional assistance will be provided.
 Proposals such as a $60 billion long-term loan initiative and additional PPP assistance targeted at the hardest-hit businesses would likely help, but the fate of small businesses in the months remains shrouded in uncertainty and will hinge on how policymakers respond to both the public health and economic crisis.

-For more insights on this data, register now for our August 2020 Small Business Insights webinar.
+For more in-depth analysis on this data, watch the recording of our August 2020 Small Business Insights webinar.